giantswarm/cilium-app/README.md

 With the generated changes, let's create a new pull request so that everyone can review the changes that will be applied to the cilium chart.
 If we need further customizations, we can keep adding commits on the new branch on the fork, and re-run `APPLICATION=cilium make update-chart` here to update the generated files in the app.

-Once we are happy with the changes, we need to make the `main` branch in our fork to point to our latest commit
+Once we are happy with the changes, we need to make the `main` branch in our fork to point to our latest commit with `git branch -f main <new-release-branch>`
 ```
-git branch -f main
+git branch -f main update-to-1-14-3
 git checkout main
 git push origin main -f
 ```